 What to Do

 June is a good time to enjoy general sightseeing activities in New Zealand, which combine indoor and outdoor experiences.
-There are great museums, galleries, and museums in the big cities (Auckland, Wellington, Christchurch, Dunedin), and fun activities elsewhere like Maori cultural shows in Rotorua and Taupo, dolphin or whale-watching cruises in the Bay of Islands and Kaikoura, other cruises in places like Milford Sound and Doubtful Sound, and wildlife spotting on the Otago Peninsula.
+There are great museums and galleries in the big cities (Auckland, Wellington, Christchurch, Dunedin), and fun activities elsewhere like Māori cultural shows in Rotorua and Taupō, dolphin or whale watching cruises in the Bay of Islands and Kaikōura, other cruises in places like Milford Sound / Piopiotahi and Doubtful Sound, and wildlife spotting on the Otago Peninsula.
 Many travelers to New Zealand rent a car or RV, and this gives you the flexibility to alter your plans depending on what the weather is doing.

-June isn't an ideal time to go on long-distance treks because of the cold and damp, but if you're a keen and experienced hiker there are still some trails you can enjoy.
-Stick to lower elevations (such as the Abel Tasman National Park) unless you have strong alpine and snow skills, as unfortunately many international visitors underestimate the severity of the winter conditions in places like the Tongariro National Park or the Routeburn Track in Fiordland.
+June isn't an ideal time to go on long-distance treks because of the cold and damp, but if you're a keen and experienced hiker, there are still some trails you can enjoy.
+Stick to lower elevations (such as the Abel Tasman National Park) unless you have strong alpine and snow skills, as unfortunately, many international visitors underestimate the severity of the winter conditions in places like the Tongariro National Park or the Routeburn Track in Fiordland.
 Alternatively, keep your itinerary flexible and jump at the chance to go on a day hike when the weather is good.

 Queenstown Winter Festival.
 Skiing is a big deal around Queenstown, so this town surrounded by mountains celebrates rather than hides from winter.
 Check out free concerts and snow sports events at this festival, which marks the start of the ski season.